 You can help protect Tasmania

-Fruit fly was detected in northern Tasmania in January 2018.
-Biosecurity Tasmania, industry and the community have since worked hard to eradicate this pest.
+Fruit fly was detected in northern Tasmania in January 2018 and the Government, industry and the community have since worked hard to eradicate this pest.
 Part of the control and eradication actions included the declaration of temporary Control Areas and Infected Areas enforcing restrictions on host produce moving in and out of these areas.

-- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established temporary Control Areas with a 15km minimum radius around initial detection points.
+- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established a temporary Control Area with a 15 km minimum radius around the initial detection point.

-Host produce cannot move from inside a Control Area to outside without adhering to appropriate treatment protocols.
+Host produce cannot move from inside the Control Area to outside without adhering to appropriate treatment protocols.

-- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established temporary Infected Areas with a 1.5km minimum radius around initial detection points.
+- To restrict movement of fruit fly and to protect markets for growers outside the affected area, Biosecurity Tasmania has established a temporary Infected Area with a 1.5 km minimum radius around the detection point at Lady Barron.

-Within these areas, conditions apply to the movement of fruit fly host produce, including home-grown, foraged and shop-bought produce, which cannot be moved outside these Infected Areas.
+Within this area, conditions apply to the movement of fruit fly host produce, including home-grown, foraged and shop-bought produce, which cannot be moved outside this Infected Area.

-This map shows the Control Areas in the north of the state and by clicking through you will also see the Infected Areas.
-If you are travelling to these parts of Tasmania please abide by the following:
+This map shows the Control Area of the Furneaux Group of Islands, and by clicking through you will also see the map for the Infected Area at Lady Barron.
+If you live in or are travelling to the Furneaux Group of Islands please abide by the following:

-- Do NOT move host produce from inside a Control Area to outside of a Control Area.
+Do NOT move host produce from inside the Control Area to outside of the Control Area.

-- Do NOT move host produce from inside an Infected Area to outside of an Infected Area.
+Do NOT move host produce from inside the Infected Area to outside of the Infected Area.

-- Obey all signs and use the quarantine disposal bins provided when leaving the Control Areas.
+Obey all signs and use the quarantine disposal bins provided when leaving the Control Area.

-Signs are located at the entrance and exits of Control Areas and at the disposal bins.
+Signs are located at the entrance and exits of Control Area and at the disposal bins.